* means state champion.

 http://www.geocities.com/Colosseum/Track/3867/index.html

-Complete tournaments in PGN format, mostly from the last couple years.
+Complete tournaments in PGN format, mostly from the last couple

 IECG archives